ashinlaurel/ashinlaurel/README.md

 # 💫 About Me:
 Hi, I am Ashin Laurel.
-I am currently pursuing a dual degree program in Computer Science Engineering And Economics Major at BITS Goa, India.
+I am currently working as SDE 2 at Here Technologies.
+I graduated from BITS Goa India with a double major in Computer Science Engineering And Economics.
 I have been passionate in developing innovative and scalable dynamic cloud and web applications.
-I am currently in my final year.

-Over the last one year, my friend and I have been building a CRM platform called icare for a company called Infocare.
-I am so proud of the progress we have made.
-We have succesfully sold the entire platform to the company and it is currently in beta testing.
+My favourite side project: My friend and I build a CRM platform called Icare when we were in college.
+We succesfully sold a customized version of the entire platform to a company and it is currently being used and maintained by them.
 Do check out the repo: https://github.com/ashinlaurel/icare-app

 # 💻 Tech Stack: